hmahmud42/bc_tech_intro/docs/bc_proto_consensus_algorithm.md

 ![Bitcoin Network Topology](./figures/bitcoin_topology.png)

 So what may happen is nodes within a cluster, say cluster `A`,  may create enough new transactions to constitute a new block.
 Furthermore, because of the use of the gossip protocol these may be communicated to  a single node `N` in cluster `A` before the same can happen at any other node outside the `A`. `N` may then create a new block with block header (shortened) `ab5ef` and communicate that to the blockchain.
 By a similar process some other node `M` may also end creating a new block with block header (shortened) `fe121` with possibly a different set of transactions and also communicate that to the rest of the blockchain.
 Hence because of this some peers will think the blockchain is `S` followed by `ab5ef` and others  will think the chain is `S` followed by `fe121` and a node will only know this when it receives both new blocks at some point.
-Hence The blockchain has _forked_.
+Hence the blockchain has _forked_.
 The figure below illustrates this.

 ![Forking Example](./figures/forking_example.png)

+TODO: read up on deliberate forking.

 ### Strategies for dealing with forking

- different nodes may have different views of the blockchain and so the blockchain structure in the new block may contradict the blockchain

-The processing that the consensus algorithm performs once it receives a new block reveals an additional complication in maintaining a blockchain which we have not addressed so far.

-When a node receives a new block, it first authorizes and validates the  the same way that we described above.
-It then checks to see that the chain structure defined is consistent with what it already has.
-This can happen because its a distributed node and all the nodes are competing to create the blocks.
-If there are multiple options, then the longest chain is chosen and this information is propagated.
-Otherwise it stops.
+Forking means that different nodes in the blockchain will have a different view of the ledger which defeats the whole point of a ledger.
+Hence, the nodes need to have a protocol to decide what the correct order of transactions is.
+The main principle that is used to decide among different branches is the following:

+>**choose the branch that represents the most amount of work by the peers**

+That is, the creation of each block represents a certain amount of computational effort required to solve the puzzle, and the amount of computational effort in a branch is the sum of the computational effort in each block in the branch.

+For instance, if the  computational effort in the creation of each block is the same, then the _longest branch_ is the one that each node would choose as the correct view.
+Alternatively, if the puzzle solved in each block is of different difficulty, then a node would choose the so called _heaviest branch_ as the correct view.

+The skeptical/mathematically inclined reader may be wondering to what extent the above protocol guarantees that the nodes arrive at a consistent view of the blockchain.
+Generally speaking, the answer is no and it is the subject of on-going research - see for instance [3] or search for "blockchain forking" in Google Scholar.
+In practice however, the longest chain approach rule seems to work - however, it is also important to be aware of this problem.

+TODO: The six transactions rule.

+## Rolling back a block

+Once a branch is declared invalid, all its block and transactions have to be released.

+## Conclusion

+This concludes our presentation of the consensus algorithm.
+The implementation can be found here.

 ## References